Things to Do in New Zealand North Island: Itinerary & Cities in 8 Days

 DAY 8: Wellington or Waitomo Glowworm Cave & Hamilton

-The North Island is a good option in New Zealand regardless of the time of the year you choose to travel, whereas the South Island, with its colder climate, probably will be better for a spring/summer/autumn trip.
-Contrary to this, the New Zealand North Island climate is mild enough, particularly in the northeastern part, to plan the journey independently of the season.
-Remember that New Zealand covers three climate zones: subtropical, temperate and cool/mountain.
-Our suggested route will lie on the border between subtropical (Auckland and the northern part of the Coromandel Peninsula) and temperate climate.
+The North Island is a good option in New Zealand regardless of the time of year you choose to travel, whereas the South Island, with its colder climate, will probably be better suited to a spring, summer, or autumn trip.
+In contrast, the New Zealand North Island climate is mild enough – particularly in the north-eastern part – to plan the journey independently of the season.

-DAY 1: Cities & Things to Do in New Zealand North Island – Auckland
+DAY 1: Cities & Things to Do in New Zealand North Island – Auckland Itinerary

-First things in the morning, you will pick one of the great Auckland museums to learn about the New Zealand heritage, for instance, the Auckland Art Gallery Toi o Tāmaki with outstanding collections by New Zealand, Māori and Pacific artists, or Auckland Museum if you are more interested in New Zealand’s cultural background.
+Start your day by immersing yourself in New Zealand’s rich heritage at one of Auckland’s top museums.
+You may wish to visit the Auckland Art Gallery Toi o Tāmaki, which features outstanding collections by New Zealand, Māori, and Pacific artists – or Auckland Museum, if you are more interested in New Zealand’s cultural history.

 Rotorua